titanscouting/titanscouting.github.io/general/development/Configuring VS Code.md

 6. Press "Enter" to confirm the target folder name.
 7. The repsitory should now open in the container.
     - If prompted by Windows Defender Firewall, click "Allow access".
-    - If, after cloning, you see many changes in Git, discard them.
+    - If after cloning you see many changes in Git, discard them.
 The only difference is the line endings.

 **Please Note: Any non-pushed changes before closing the VS Code window will be lost.
 Make sure to commit and push your changes before exiting.**